Amino acid metabolism

 The toxicity of ammonia mandates that its concentration be kept very low in the systemic circulation.
 On the other hand, for the urea cycle to run at speed, the concentration must be high enough to saturate the initial enzyme, carbamoylphosphate synthetase, to a useful degree.
 Therefore, ammonia must be released when the blood enters the liver tissue, and scooped up again before the blood is drained away into the general circulation.

 To make this work, the enzymes that release or fix ammonia, respectively, are strategically distributed in the liver tissue.
 We had seen before that the liver consists of functional units called lobules, with the blood filtering through each lobule from the periphery towards the center, from where it is drained toward the systemic circulation (slide 1.6.3).
 Glutaminase and glutamate dehydrogenase, which release ammonia, are found predominantly in the periphery of the lobule, the so-called periportal zone.
 Here, they increase the concentration of free ammonia, allowing the urea cycle to run at speed.
-As the blood seeps into the pericentral zone toward the lobule’s central vein, ammonia is scavenged again by glutamine synthetase before the blood is drained from the liver into the general circulation.
+As the blood seeps into the pericentral zone that surrounds the lobule’s central vein, ammonia is scavenged again by glutamine synthetase before the blood is drained from the liver into the general circulation.

 A similar spatial separation applies to the enzymes of arginine degradation.
 The first step in this pathway is catalyzed by arginase, which also functions in the urea cycle and produces ornithine.
 In the periportal zone, it would be deleterious to continue the degradation beyond ornithine, since this would drain the urea cycle of its intermediates.
 Therefore, the next enzyme in the pathway, ornithine aminotransferase, is only found in the pericentral zone, in which the urea cycle must shut down anyway.